ramonjija/ToroTest/README.md

 After all the containers are up, navigate to http://localhost:3000 to go the Toro's Investments Sign In page.

+From there, create your User with a valid CPF and you'll be redirected to the main page of the Application, the User Position.

+You can Add "money" to your balance to buy some Shares.

 The API uses JWT for Authentication and Authorizarion of some resources such as:

-  1 - Sign In to the application;
+* Sign In to the application;
-  2 - Get the User Position;
+* Get the User Position;
-  3 - Add Balance to the User Position;
+* Add Balance to the User Position;
-  4 - Buy Shares;
+* Buy Shares;

 The application is based on the following principles:

-- User must be logged to get access of the application
+* User must be logged access the resources of the application;
-- Logged user can view the Balance of the account;
+* Logged user can View the Balance of the account;
-- Logged user can view the Consolidated Balance of the account, that is the sum of all the positions plus the Current Balance;
+* Logged user can View the Consolidated Balance of the account, that is the sum of all the positions plus the Current Balance;
-- Logged user Add Balance to buy Shares;
+* Logged user can Add money to your Balance to buy Shares;
-- Logged user can buy Shares only if the user has the required amount of Balance in account;
+* Logged user can Buy Shares only if the user has the required amount of Balance in account;

 ## Tools

 The Application is built on:

--Frontend:
+* Frontend:
--- React
+  * React
--- React-Material-UI
+  * React-Material-UI

--Backend:
+* Backend:
--- .Net Core 3.1
+  * .Net Core 3.1
--- Sql Server 2017
+  * Sql Server 2017
--- Cryptography (BCrypt.Net)
+  * Cryptography (BCrypt.Net)
--- JWT Token
+  * JWT Token
--- EF Core
+  * EF Core
--- NUnit
+  * NUnit

--Infrastructure
+* Infrastructure
--- Docker
+  * Docker
--- Docker-Compose
+  * Docker-Compose